-On the west side of Garhwal Himalayas, holy place Yamunotri is situated in the Uttarkashi district of Uttarakhand.
+On the west side of Garhwal Himalayas, the holy place Yamunotri is situated in the Uttarkashi district of Uttarakhand.
 Yamunotri Temple is around 3,293 meters above sea level.
 Yamunotri stands proudly with its giant mountain peaks.
-Other than this, it known for glaciers and gracefully flowing waters of Yamuna.
+Other than this, it known for glaciers and the gracefully flowing waters of Yamuna.
 The second most sacred river of India is the Yamuna river.
 It originates from Yamunotri.
-Thus making it one of the pilgrimage sites in the sacred tour of Chota Char Dham Yatra in Uttarakhand.
+Thus making it one of the pilgrimage sites in the sacred tour of Chota Char Dham Yatra 2021 in Uttarakhand.

 The revered goddess Yamuna is the daughter of Sun.
 And Also, she is the twin sister of Yamaraj (the god of death).
 Also, in Vedas, Yamuna is known as Yami (the lady of life).

 About Yamunotri Temple

 Some major facts and information about the Yamunotri Temple.